nonarine/nonarine.github.io/docs/dev/API_REFERENCE.md

 Custom control classes for complex UI controls (Version 2) Refactored to eliminate duplication with transform parameter definitions

 #### class `FloatCheckboxControl`

+Reset to default value

+#### class `FloatCheckboxControl`

+GradientControl - integrates with existing gradient editor Wraps the gradient editor for use with ControlManager

+#### class `FloatCheckboxControl`